 You can read the article here.

-At this moment, AI and Machine Learning have already progressed enough and they can predict stock prices with a great level of accuracy.
-Let me show you how.
+At this moment, AI and Machine Learning have already progressed enough so can we now apply these machine learning techniques in trading and achieve a great level of accuracy

 The definition is this, “Machine Learning is where computer algorithms are used to autonomously learn from data and information and improve the existing algorithms”